 That legendary oasis is Al Maha Desert Resort, named for the white spear-horned Arabian oryx that still roam the dunes and seek shelter under the date palms.
 The resort itself, now 40 luxe Bedouin-style tents on a 225-square kilometer desert reserve just 45 minutes from the center of Dubai, was built in 1999, but it wasn't until last year that its Jamilah Spa opened, tapping the curative powers of both the oasis and those date palms.

-landscape to preserve the resort's rolling desert views, the spa is a low rectangular adobe building in the style of an Arabian fort.
+Tucked into a low slope in the sandy landscape to preserve the resort's rolling desert views, the spa is a low rectangular adobe building in the style of an Arabian fort.
 Wide steps lead to the lobby that frames the main swimming pool and the rolling dunes and desert plain beyond.

 On one side are the steam room, sauna, plunge pool and gym with the latest training equipment.
 On the other is the heart of the spa: a large relaxation lounge with a circular pool in the center, oriental carpets on the tile floor, and wicker recliners looking out on the pool and dunescape.
 Completing the spa facilities are two single and two double treatment rooms (partner therapies are enthusiastically administered), the jacuzzi and hydro-therapy pools, and most intriguing of all, a Rasoul room.

-There is a choice of almost twenty face and body treatments including deep tissue massages, pre- and post-sun skin treatments, Swedish massage, reflexology and aromatherapy facials, but the most interesting is the Desert Sand-herb Rasoul Treatment (60 minutes, AED350).
-This is an oriental skin care ceremony that combines light, heat, warm aromatic steam and the application of mineral-rich clay in a rather exotic enclosed environment based on the interplay of the elements of water, fire, earth and air.
-It's as romantic as a spa experience gets, and not surprisingly, particularly suited for couples.
+There is a choice of almost twenty face and body treatments including deep tissue massages, pre- and post-sun skin treatments, Swedish massage, reflexology and aromatherapy facials, but the most interesting is the

-entering the Rasoul chamber, where ergonomically designed and heated seats warm certain body areas and promote relaxation.
+First, a short shower before entering the Rasoul chamber, where ergonomically designed and heated seats warm certain body areas and promote relaxation.
 Calming maroon, pink, green, blue and lilac mood-sensitive lights project soft pools of color.
 Three different clay-muds are used for the face, joints, and body, and are applied by a therapist or your partner.
 The warm room and its low humidity quickly dry the muds on your skin.
 With several steam infusions, the room slowly heats up, humidity increases, and the aroma of herbs being steamed on the stove wafts through the chamber.
 Soon the clay-mud liquefies on your body, and you rub it in to tighten skin and tone muscles, using the running water built into the arms of your seat.
 Finally, the mud is thoroughly washed off in a private shower, and specially blended oils applied.

 Rasoul is a dramatic treatment that exfoliates, detoxifies, and purifies your skin as well as an ancient, calming, even mystical, ritual.